dochouuuu/Project_techno_L2/README.md

 ## Description

-Ce projet est un jeu de puzzle en solo, inspiré du jeu "Net" de la collection Simon Tatham's Portable Puzzle Collection.
-Le but du jeu est de connecter les pièces d'une grille pour former un réseau cohérent, où chaque pièce doit être bien orientée pour établir une connexion avec les pièces adjacentes.
-Le joueur peut tourner les pièces pour résoudre le puzzle.

-Ce projet est divisé en plusieurs parties :
-- `game.h` et `game_aux.h` définissent l'interface du jeu, avec des fonctions pour manipuler les pièces, vérifier l'état de la grille, et contrôler les orientations.
-- `game.c` et `game_aux.c` implémentent les fonctions déclarées dans les fichiers d'en-tête.
-- Plusieurs fichiers de test vérifient le bon fonctionnement de chaque partie du jeu.

-Le projet utilise **CMake** pour la gestion de la compilation et **Make** pour automatiser les tests et la construction.
+This project is a **single-player puzzle game** inspired by *Net* from **Simon Tatham’s Portable Puzzle Collection**.
+The goal of the game is to connect the pieces of a grid to form a coherent network, where each piece must be correctly oriented to establish connections with its adjacent pieces.
+The player can rotate the pieces to solve the puzzle.

+The project is divided into several parts:
+- `game.h` and `game_aux.h` define the game interface, including functions to manipulate pieces, check the state of the grid, and control piece orientations.
+- `game.c` and `game_aux.c` implement the functions declared in the header files.
+- Several test files are provided to verify the correct behavior of each part of the game.

+The project uses **CMake** for build configuration and **Make** to automate compilation and testing.

+---

-## Auteurs
+## Authors

-- Eliane CHAAL
+- Eliane Chaal
-- Tran Minh Chau DO
+- Tran Minh Chau Do
-- Léa DRION
+- Léa Drion